railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Standard Price
 ^^^^^^^^^^^^^^

-The mode of price management for the product is shown in the tab :guilabel:`Information` on the product form.
+The mode of price management for the product is shown in the tab :guilabel:`Procurements` on the product form.
 On each individual product, you can select if you want to work in ``Standard Price`` or on weighted ``Average Price``.

-.. tip:: Simplified Interface

-   If you work in the ``Simplified`` interface mode you will not see the field that lets you manage the price calculation mode for a product.
-In that case, the default value is ``Standard Price``.

 The ``Standard Price`` setting means that the product cost is fixed manually for each product in the field :guilabel:`Cost Price`.
 This is usually revalued once a year based on the average of purchase costs